naveedalirehmani/Obsidian/Block-chain.md

 - Other PoS systems may also consider factors such as the length of time the tokens have been staked.
 Validators who have staked their tokens for a longer duration may have a higher probability of being selected.

 ---

+**Forking**:
+Forking in blockchain refers to the creation of a new branch or version of a blockchain.
+It occurs when there is a divergence in the consensus rules or protocols followed by different participants in the blockchain network.